Toolkits & Guides

 What size Christmas tree do you want?

 This will be guided by the space available to accommodate the tree and your budget.
 The trees previously installed at Greenford Memorial Garden measure 12ft in height and the trees located outside Ealing Town Hall have measured between 20-25ft.
 Christmas trees can vary in width so ask the Christmas tree provider for more guidance.

 For safety and security, installation must be carried out by a contractor with relevant health and safety training and who carries extensive public and product liability and professional indemnity insurance.
 We recommend a full risk assessment is performed prior to installation of trees in public areas and appropriate fixings and weights are used in order to take account of site conditions, tree weight and size.
 We recommend the use of picket fencing around the base of trees that are 15ft high and above.

 If on public highway, sufficient access for pedestrians will be required.
 A minimum clear width of 1.5m must be allowed to ensure pedestrians, including those with mobility difficulties or disabilities, are able to travel safely past the tree.

 You will need to check if the Christmas tree contractor is qualified to install and connect the fairy lights to the proposed power supply.
 If they are able to install the lights but not qualified to connect to the power source, you will need to arrange an electrician to do this.

 The cost of the project will vary according to the size and type of tree you wish to install and if you need to install a power supply.
 You may wish to ask local businesses to contribute to the cost, run a crowd funding campaign and/or apply for funding.
-Check out the funding pages on Bubble for suitable funding opportunities.
+Check out the funding pages on Do Something Good for suitable funding opportunities.